 - Admission is dependent on the successful completion of an audition.
-Students must demonstrate sufficient talent indicating they have the potential to become a professional person in the theatre arts. - 2.
-Auditions are held in late April, early May in Vancouver, Edmonton, Winnipeg, Toronto, and Ottawa. - 3.
+Students must demonstrate sufficient talent indicating they have the potential to become a professional person in the theatre arts. - Auditions are held in late April each year.
+For those located within the Lower Mainland, auditions are held in person.
+Online auditions are available for candidates located outside of the Lower Mainland. - 3.
 Audition fees are required. - Applicants must indicate a high degree of commitment to pursuing a professional career in the theatre, film, TV, and related arts. - Admission to a program does not guarantee registration into required courses.

-- 6. Students admitted to this program may need to take one or more additional English courses in order to meet the prerequisite requirements of the English courses required in this program. - 7.
-It is strongly recommended that students be financially able to support themselves without having to work during the term.
-Because theatre arts students are requested to put in long and often irregular hours, including evenings and weekends, having an outside job is extremely difficult. - 8.
-Students enrolled in the Acting Option are not permitted to take any performing jobs while registered without express permission from the Artistic Director.
-Senior students sometimes are given the opportunity to gain additional experience by working with professional theatres in Vancouver or working on a film/ TV project. - 9.
-Preference may be given to applicants: - · who are at least 19 years of age (younger applicants are still considered) - · who have two years of postsecondary education and/or work experience, not necessarily related to theatre arts
+- 6. Students admitted to this program may need to take one or more additional English courses in order to meet the prerequisite requirements of the English courses required in this program.

+- Because theatre arts students are requested to put in long and often irregular hours, including evenings and weekends, having an outside job is extremely difficult.

+- 8. Students enrolled in the Acting

+Option are not permitted to take any

+performing jobs while registered

+without express permission from

+the Artistic Director.
+Senior students

+sometimes are given the opportunity

+to gain additional experience by

+working with professional theatres

+in Vancouver or working on a film/

+TV project.

+- 9. Preference may be given to applicants:

+- who are at least 19 years of age (younger applicants are still considered)

+- who have two years of postsecondary education and/or work experience, not necessarily related to theatre arts

+- 10. Given the highly unique composition of the Diploma in Theatre Arts at Studio 58 (Acting), it is highly unlikely students will receive direct transfer credit for application to THEA courses.

-· January and September intakes: April 13
+January and September intakes: April 13

-Please refer to the program application dates on the Application Information section.
+Please refer to the program application dates on the Application Information section

+TERM ONE (TOTAL CREDITS: 15) Course No. Credits Allof THEA 1110 3 THEA 1120 3 THEA 1130 THEA 1140 3 One of ENGL 1123 3 ENGL 1127 3 ENGL 1128 ENGL 1181 3 or any university-3 transferable ENGL course for which Langara College awards credit.

-TERM ONE (TOTAL CREDITS: 15)
+TERM TWO (TOTAL CREDITS: 15)

 Course No. Credits

 Allof

-THEA 1110 3

-THEA 1120 3

-THEA 1130 3

-THEA 1140 3

-One of

-ENGL 1123 3

-ENGL 1127 3

-ENGL 1128 3

-ENGL 1181 3

-or any university- 3

-transferable ENGL

-course for which Langara

-College awards credit.

-Course No. Credits

-Allof

 THEA 1210 3

 THEA 1220 3

 THEA 1230 3

 THEA 1240 3

 One of

 ENGL 1123 3

 ENGL 1127 3

 ENGL 1128 3

 ENGL 1191 3

 or any university- 3

 transferable ENGL

 course for which Langara

 College awards credit.

 TERM THREE (TOTAL CREDITS: 15)

 Course No. Credits

-Allof
+All of

 THEA 2110 5

 THEA 2120 3

 THEA 2130 4

 THEA 2140 3

 TERM FOUR (TOTAL CREDITS: 15)

 Course No. Credits

-Allof
+All of

 THEA 2210 5

 THEA 2220 3

 THEA 2230 3

 THEA 2240 4

-TERM FIVE (TOTAL CREDITS: 15)

-Course No. Credits

-THEA 3150 15
+TERM FIVE (TOTAL CREDITS: 15) Course No. Credits THEA 3150 15